-Whether you’re thinking about selling your home, renovating to enhance its value, or are tired of spending so much time indoors and need something new to look at, check out the latest trends in bathroom tile options.
-These not only provide impressive changes to your home, they will also command attention far into the future.
+Whether you’re thinking about selling your home, renovating to enhance its value, or you want a gorgeous new space to enhance your time indoors, check out the latest trends in bathroom tile.
+These not only provide impressive changes to your home, but they will also command attention far into the future.

 Wood-Look Plank Tile

 Wood-look plank tiles are gaining popularity for bathroom floors.
 They look great in most interiors and add the outdoor feel using earth tones.
 Wood-look tiles are available in just about any color you could imagine – from dark browns to light grays and everything in between.
 Your tile contractor can install them in regular or intricate patterns.

 Since these are tiles, they’re water resistant, won’t swell or buckle, and are overall more durable than wooden flooring.
 Another great advantage is that these tiles are easier to clean because they have less grout and thinner grout lines that won’t collect as much dirt and debris.
 Also the “wood grain” makes dirt less obvious.
 Nobody wants to spend all their time cleaning.
 Wood-look plank tiles for bathroom flooring are poised to become a classic because they look so real and last longer than actual wood flooring in a bathroom.

 Right now you’re probably thinking, “Why would I want marble or stone ‘look’ in my bathroom?”
 Well, as with the wood-look plank tiles, these stone and marble tiles can be easily mistaken for the real thing.
 Plus, they’re simpler to care for than actual stone or marble.
 You can bring the outdoors in with these natural element looks.